Mohamedsayed101/React-TODO-List/README.md

 - **Provider Wrapper**: Wraps the entire app to share toast state globally.
 - **Alerts Component**: Handles rendering of notifications using Material UI’s Snackbar + Alert.
 - **Consumer Components**: Trigger notifications by calling `showToast`.
+- **Store for Redux States** That contain Todo state that give me option to add ,delete,update,checkCompleted and store this updates in Local Storage

 ---